nsursock/crackingdacode/src/blog/just-solution.md

 layout: layouts/post.njk
 protection: 99.95
 lantern:
-  - text: The code was discovered after 10 years of hard work and free association.
+  - text: The code was discovered in late 2015 after 15 years of hard work and free association.
+It was located in a song by Serge Gainsbourg.
-  - text: Its magic power is to free your mind and to help you meditate.
+  - text: Its magic power is to free you, make you lighthearted and help you meditate.
+But it's not clear yet what else the code can do.
   - text: A series of articles will be written that aim to decipher the code.
+For example, it might mean that dissuasion could create a perfect society.
   - text: The code is a word located in the last paragraph of this article.
+Fans of Led Zeppelin will find it easily.
 track: Just
 versions:
     - artist: Radiohead